Critical Choices: Triaging Humanitarian Priorities

 Yolanda Paul | Manager, The University of the West Indies Equity, Diversity and Inclusion Unit, Mona Jamaica

-Dr. Katja Pohlmann | Head of Division for Global Health, German Ministry for Economic Cooperation and Development
+Dr. Katja Pohlmann | Head of Unit for Global Health and Health Financing, Germany Ministry for Economic Cooperation and Development (BMZ)

 Chair: